Era-Dorta/gosu-android/README.md

 Troubleshooting
 -------------------
-* If you're using Ruboto 0.10.4 or earlier, you ma get an error when trying to require the gosu libraries: `(SystemStackError) stack level too deep` in `require 'gosu'`.
+* If you're using Ruboto 0.10.4 or earlier, you may get an error when trying to require the gosu libraries: `(SystemStackError) stack level too deep` in `require 'gosu'`.
 If this happens:
 	* Replace `require 'gosu'` with  `with_large_stack { require 'gosu' }`.
 If it still doesn't work:
 	* Try `with_large_stack(256)
-		rrequire 'gosu'
+		require 'gosu'
 	end`.
 If it still doesn't work, try again with `512` instead of `256`.
 	* Alternatively, update to the latest Ruboto (0.11 or better).
 	* Relevant Ruboto issues: